-Paying close attention to the language of the survey; both questions and answer options is critical.
-Sometimes, we inadvertently, phrase questions that are either confusing or mislead people into making answer choices that are incorrect.
+Pay close attention to the language of your surveys; both questions and answer options are critical.
+Sometimes, we inadvertently phrase questions in a way that confuses or misleads people into making answer choices that are incorrect.
 Avoid this common survey design mistake by a careful review.

 A sloppy mistake that survey designers make is including overlapping answer options.
-This is a common oversight and can confuse the few participants who may fall in multiple categories.
+This is a common oversight and can confuse the participants who may fall in multiple categories.

 Answer options in Question 1 provides an example of a set of overlapping answer options.
 If a participant is 24, should she choose the second or third option?
 If a participant is 34, should he choose the third or fourth?
 The inconsistency with which participants are likely to decide means that the data collected is unhelpful.

 A double-negative question includes two negative words, potentially confusing or misleading the participant completely.
 If a participant can’t understand the question, of course, their answer will be meaningless and the resulting data will be useless.